 Generally people follow the logic.

 If you keep following the logic these next design maneuvers will make sense, even if they upend the status quo ….

 To achieve this kind of flexibility, we took aim at the most difficult constraint of all: time.
 By increasing the amount of time between the introduction of a skill or concept and its corresponding assessment, we increase the range of time available to students and teachers to prepare for success.

 To accomplish this structurally within curriculum, we decoupled mastery from end-of-unit timeframes.

 That liberated us to remove end-of-unit tests and summative projects altogether.
 Students complete performance tasks based on some content and skills practiced within a given unit, but not all.
-The continual flow of low-stakes assessments also increases the range of out-of-school learning opportunities by supporting students on extended hospital or juvenile detention stays, or during school closures.
+The continual flow of low-stakes assessments also increases the range of out-of-school learning opportunities by supporting students on extended hospital stays, students involved in the juvenile justice system, or during school closures.

 To further accommodate the range of diverse learners, students do not demonstrate ‘mastery’ of a concept or skill just once.
 As the word mastery became a buzzword, its meaning was lost.
-Educators and assessment products erroneously suggest that mastery a singular apex or destination that students reach once before ‘moving on.’
+Educators and assessment products erroneously suggest that mastery is a singular apex or destination that students reach once before ‘moving on.’
 This misguided meaning contradicts the notions of expert and lifelong learning, where one concedes that there is always more to learn and always a way to grow.